Sarah Hunt

 Sarah Hunt (born 1976), also known as Tłaliłila’ogwa, is an Indigenous researcher, author and professor based in British Columbia, Canada.
-Hunt is a community-based researcher with an academic focus is on Indigenous politics, methodologies, decolonial methodologies, and issues facing women, girls, and two-spirit people.
+Hunt is a community-based researcher with an academic focus is on Indigenous politics, decolonial methodologies, and issues facing women, girls, and two-spirit people.

 Early life and education

-Hunt was born in Victoria, British Columbia, Lekwungen territories.
-A First Nations woman, she is Kwagiulth, of the Kwakwakaʼwakw Nation, and also of English and Ukrainian ancestry.
+Hunt was born in Victoria, British Columbia.
+Through her father she is Kwagiulth of the Kwakwakaʼwakw Nation and through her mother she has English and Ukrainian ancestry.
 Hunt grew up on- and off-reserve.
 She attended Spectrum Community School, in Victoria, British Columbia, graduating as co-valedictorian.
-She was a Miss Native Centre Princess, and very active in Indigenous communities growing up.
+She was a Miss Native Centre Princess, and very active in the Songhees community growing up.

 Hunt completed both her B.A. in Women's Studies, and her M.A. at the University of Victoria.
 During her undergraduate studies she worked on several projects on Indigenous women in sex work in Vancouver and she worked as a youth outreach worker with the Urban Native Youth Association.
 In 2001, she started to work at the Justice Institute of British Columbia, researching sexual exploitation of Indigenous peoples and women.

 In 2014, she completed her Ph.D. at Simon Fraser University.
 Post-graduation, she was the Scholar-in-Residence at Vancouver Island University and postdoctoral fellow at the National Collaborating Centre for Aboriginal Health.
-She became an Assistant Professor of Critical Indigenous Geography at the University of British Columbia in 2015.
+She became an assistant professor of Critical Indigenous Geography at the University of British Columbia in 2015.
 In 2020, Hunt took a position as an Assistant Professor and Canada Research Chair at the University of Victoria.

 Academic career

-Hunt is currently a Canada Research Chair and Assistant Professor in Indigenous Political Ecology at the University of Victoria in the Department of Environmental Studies.
-She is a co-editor for the academic journal Acme: An International Journal for Critical Geographies, and is the Secretary of Indigenous Peoples Specialty Group of the American Association of Geographers. and she is currently writing a book manuscript under the University of Manitoba Press.
+Hunt is currently a Canada Research Chair and assistant professor in Indigenous Political Ecology at the University of Victoria in the Department of Environmental Studies.
+She is a co-editor for the academic journal Acme (journal)|Acme: An International Journal for Critical Geographies, and is the Secretary of Indigenous Peoples Specialty Group of the American Association of Geographers. and she is currently writing a book manuscript under the University of Manitoba Press.

 Before moving to the University of Victoria, Hunt worked in the Department of Geography and the Institute for Critical Indigenous Studies as an assistant professor at the University of British Columbia.
 Throughout her academic career, Hunt has had a significant contributions in Indigenous political ecology scholarship.
 Her research and scholarship have been published and included in several anthologies and scholarly journals including Atlantis, Geography Compass, and The Winter We Danced: Voices from the Past, the Future, and the Idle No More Movement.